 A. Compensation Studies Implementation - PWC implemented the findings of two compensation studies during the past three years.
 The Public Safety Retention and Recruitment Study findings for public safety sworn personnel were completed in FY20.
-Findings from the Classification and Compensation Study for general, non-sworn employees began implementation in FY20 and funding is included in the Proposed FY2021 Budget for completion in FY21.
-Salary and benefits increases in the Proposed FY2021 Budget are due to implementation of both studies.
+Findings from the Classification and Compensation Study for general, non-sworn employees began implementation in FY20 and funding is included in the FY2021 Budget for completion in FY21.
+Salary and benefits increases in the FY2021 Budget are due to implementation of both studies.
 Please refer to the Compensation section of this document for more information.

 - B. Position Shift to Fire & Rescue A position with a salary and benefits budget of \$125,969 has been shifted from the Office of Executive Management (OEM), Equality, Affirmative Employment, & Diversity program to the Department of Fire & Rescue, Systems Support program.
 This results in 1.00 FTE decrease in OEM and a 1.00 FTE increase in Fire & Rescue.
 The position has been reclassified to support personnel related investigations.
 Additional support funds of \$3,919 have also been shifted.
-This is a shift of existing resources with no net impact to the general fund. - C. Fire Levy Rate The Proposed FY2021 Budget utilizes a levy rate of \$0.08, which is unchanged from FY20 and provides \$51.6 million in fire levy revenue.
-This revenue supports system-wide initiatives including debt service for Groveton Station (Station 22) which begins in FY21. - D. Increase Indirect Cost Transfer to the General Fund Indirect costs are expenditures charged by one part of the County government for services rendered by another part of the County government, for example, the cost of office space, utilities, and other basic agency support.
-In the Proposed FY2021 Budget, the indirect cost transfer amount reimbursing the general fund for Fire & Rescue Fire Marshall Office increases by \$123,461 from \$106,474 in FY20 to \$229,935 in FY21. - E. Fire Marshall Office Fee Increase The Proposed FY2021 Budget includes a 1.2% increase to the Fire Marshall Office fee schedules consistent with proposed building development fee increases.
+This is a shift of existing resources with no net impact to the general fund. - C. Position Shifts Between Systems Support and Fire Operations Five Fire & Rescue Lieutenant FTEs were redeployed to Fire & Rescue from Public Safety Communications Center in FY20.
+This has allowed more direct community support and has improved emergency response times in support of the Safe & Secure Community Strategic Goal.
+Due to the redeployment, the positions were reallocated from the Systems Support program within Fire & Rescue to the Fire Operations program.
+This shifts a total of \$714,117 in salary and benefits from Systems Support to Fire Operations. - D. Fire Levy Rate The FY2021 Budget utilizes a levy rate of \$0.08, which is unchanged from FY20 and provides \$51.6 million in fire levy revenue.
+This revenue supports system-wide initiatives including debt service for Groveton Station (Station 22) which begins in FY21. - E. Increase Indirect Cost Transfer to the General Fund Indirect costs are expenditures charged by one part of the County government for services rendered by another part of the County government, for example, the cost of office space, utilities, and other basic agency support.
+In the FY2021 Budget, the indirect cost transfer amount reimbursing the general fund for Fire & Rescue Fire Marshall Office increases by \$123,461 from \$106,474 in FY20 to \$229,935 in FY21. - F. Adjustment to Uniform Strength One uniform position was reclassed to a non-uniform position in FY20 to support the ongoing needs of the Fire & Rescue personnel division which handles human resources, including increased FMLA claims and supervision of two human resource analysts.
+The non-uniform position knowledge base will provide expertise and training skills to both uniform and non-uniform staff.